 The European (Army) Hangar features exhibits and aircraft used by the Army in the European Theater during World War II, plus a T-33 training jet used in Korea and Vietnam.
-Highlights of this hangar include the B-25 Mitchell Bomber, P-47 Thunderbolt, the renovated flying Red Tail P-51 Mustang; the P-63 King Cobra, the PT-17 Stearman, the Spitfire and the C-47 (when not flying, otherwise it’s out on the Tarmac).
+Highlights of this hangar include the B-25 Mitchell Bomber, P-47 Thunderbolt, the renovated flying Red Tail P-51 Mustang; the P-63 King Cobra, the Spitfire and the C-47 (when not flying, otherwise it’s out on the Tarmac).
 Other highlights in this hangar include the Tuskegee Airmen mural, the interactive Living History Kiosk, the large wall European Map with interactive display, the Women Pilots of WWII exhibit and the Jackie Cochran exhibit.
-Portions of Chris Demarest’s World War Two Journey are on display in both hangars.
+Portions of Chris Demarest’s World War Two Journey are also on display.

 The third and smallest hangar contains the B-17 Flying Fortress, the Berger Youth Exploration Center with fun, interactive activities for young people, the Gen. Ken Miles Aviation Science Center, Freedom Fighters’ Café and restrooms.
 Flag and engine displays are also in this hangar.
 Visitors can see our mechanics working on one of our vintage aircraft.